MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux-agent.md

 > Run `uname -a` to see your Linux distro's instruction set.

 > [!NOTE]
-> Mariner OS distribution currently has partial support from the Azure DevOps Agent.
+> Azure Linux OS distribution currently has partial support from the Azure DevOps Agent.
 > We are providing a mechanism for detection of this OS distribution in `installdependencies.sh` script, but due to lack of support from the [.Net Core](https://github.com/dotnet/core/issues/6379) side, we couldn't guarantee full operability of all agent functions when running on this OS distribution.

 Regardless of your platform, you will need to install Git 2.9.0 or higher.